 Formative assessment and feedback

 Students receive written feedback via marked coursework assignments over an 11 week period.
-In addition, verbal feedback is provided by lecturer/class tutor at weekly tutorial lectures.
+In addition, verbal feedback is provided by lecturer/class tutor at tutorial lectures.

 - The aim of this module is to extend the introduction to real analysis by studying continuity, differentiability and integration of functions of a real variable in a more formal way and hence provide a deeper understanding of those concepts.
 Several applications will be presented alongside the theory.